Can’t understand why your business is experiencing a high staff turnover rate?

-The issue is, departing employees costs your business money, causes unnecessary stress on the HR department and often disturbs productivity levels.
+The issue is, departing employees costs your business money, causes unnecessary stress on the HR department and often disturbs productivity levels, to name a few.

 In a recent survey, the average UK staff turnover rate can exceed 75% in the first year of employment in London alone.

 To help you get to the bottom of the problem and rectify it accordingly, I’ve put together a few top tips.

 In 2019, a major tech company announced that they’ve found a way of using artificial intelligence (AI) to predict which of their employees will voluntarily leave their company within the next 12 months.

 For most businesses, investing in this kind of innovative technology is simply unrealistic.